-Interior won't recommend eliminating monuments
+Interior recommends shrinking some national monument areas

 Story highlights

-- Zinke originally launched a review of 27 national monuments
+- Zinke recommended shrinking Bears Ears and other national monuments

-Washington (CNN)Interior Secretary Ryan Zinke will not recommend eliminating any national monuments following a review ordered by President Donald Trump, but changes to boundaries that could open up federal lands to energy production remain possible.

-Zinke retweeted a tweet from the AP Thursday of an interview where the secretary said he is recommending changes to a "handful" of monuments.

 At Trump's direction, Zinke earlier this year launched a review of 27 national monuments, a controversial move that could undo protections for millions of acres of federal lands, as well as limits on oil and gas or other energy production.

-Zinke has since offered a reprieve to six of those monuments, announcing he would recommend those lands remain protected.

-Zinke did not outline other details in the AP interview and it was not immediately clear if his review will be made public.

-A White House official said the President has seen the report.
+A White House official said the President has seen the report but would not elaborate further on its contents.

 "President Trump has received Secretary Zinke's draft report for the Antiquities Act, and is currently reviewing his recommendations to determine the best path forward for the American people," the official said.